 In most organizations, it’s rare for someone to participate in just one team.
 They may have a main team but also work in cross-functional project teams, they may work with contractors in ad-hoc teams, or they might be full members of a variety of teams across the organization.

 In most task boards, seeing all tasks assigned to you across teams and projects is a complex task on its own, but with Parabol, it’s built right in.
-My Tasks shows all tasks assigned to a specific team member across all the teams they participate in.
+My Tasks shows all tasks and action items assigned to a specific team member across all the teams they participate in.
 Team members can get a full view of everything on their plate, prioritize accordingly and stay personally accountable for their tasks.